Meet the WPP Team

 Michail Sideris

-Michail is a Consultant Gynaecological Oncologist at the Royal London Hospital and an Honorary Senior Clinical Lecturer at Queen Mary University of London.
+Michail is a Consultant Gynaecological Oncologist at the Royal London Hospital and an Honorary Senior Clinical Lecturer at QMUL.
 He completed his academic subspecialty training at the Royal London Hospital.
-He completed his doctorate thesis in molecular biomarkers of early rectal cancer at King’s College London and has published over 90 peer reviewed articles.
+He completed his doctorate thesis in molecular biomarkers of early rectal cancer at King’s College London.
 He has also completed an MSc in Cancer Genomics and Data Science in 2025.

 Caitlin Fierheller

-She completed her PhD in Human Genetics at McGill University, Montreal, Canada in 2023.
-Her research focused on the molecular genetics of germline potentially pathogenic variants in DNA repair pathway genes in familial ovarian cancer.
-She obtained her BSc in 2016 in Genetics and Biochemistry from Western University, London, Canada.
+Caitlin is a Research Associate working across clinical trials and is a co-investigator on PROTECT-C and DETECT-2.
+She completed her PhD in Human Genetics at McGill University in 2023.
+Her research focused on the molecular genetics of potentially pathogenic variants in familial ovarian cancer.
+She obtained a BSc in Genetics and Biochemistry from Western University in 2016.

 Jacqueline Sia